 Some of our candles are "made to order", so some orders may take several days to fulfill.
 We typically ship within 1-3 days of receiving an order, but occasionally it takes a bit longer to process depending on order volume.
 We have worked diligently to perfect our methods and are satisfied with the results.
 Check out the store today and see what you are missing.

 Few things are as captivating as the soft light and glow of a candle.
-But there's an art to burning a candle properly and safely.
-You can generally tell if a candle is burning properly just by looking at it.
+But there's an art to burning one properly and safely.
+You can generally tell if one is burning properly just by looking at it.

 This means that the candle's burning process is in balance.
 The wick is efficiently pulling up the right amount of wax, which is then being "consumed" by the flame to produce water vapor and carbon dioxide.